RedDocMD/sturdy-octo-sniffle/index.md

 In this code, `LameVector` contains an inner pointer, which is freed in its destructor.
 If we do not invalidate this inner pointer, CSA will think `LameVector` and hence `ptr` leaks memory.

 This is a stop gap measure and it seems to work for the time being.
 The proper solution is to inline both the member constructor (both during constructor calls and during `make_unique`) and the member destructor.
 But we don't yet have a mechanism to "evaluate" functions from a checker.

+## Results

+We have two sources of test projects to run:- [projects](https://github.com/llvm/llvm-project/tree/main/clang/utils/analyzer/projects) in the `clang/utils/analyzer/projects` directory and [Webkit](https://github.com/WebKit/WebKit).
+We evaluated checker performance by:

+- Running scan-build with and without the patches from this project
+- Running scan-build with `SmartPtrChecker` enabled and disabled

+### Projects in `clang/utils/analyzer/projects`

+- On running with and without the patches of this project, **no warnings were added or removed**.
+This is somewhat expected since the main false warnings expected to be fixed are from the `MallocChecker`.
+This effect is cancelled by the suppressed error detected during inlining of `std::unique_ptr` destructor.

+- On running with `SmartPtrChecker` enabled and disabled, **some warnings were added, many were removed**.
+The warnings removed were almost all false memory-leak warnings due to the lack of modelling. (`drogon`, `fmt`, `re2`, `faiss`). `oatpp` had some "C++ move semantics"  warnings removed, because `std::unique_ptr` or `srd::shared_ptr` is perfectly usable and valid after a move.
+Some warnings were added to `duckdb`, `drogon` and `re2`, all due to custom "smart pointers" in the codebase.

+### Webkit

+- On running with and without the patches of this project, about **250** false memory leaks warnings were removed.
+As for null-dereference warnings, **6** were removed and **6** added.
+The ones removed is a question for further investigation.

+- On running with `SmartPtrChecker` enabled and disabled, about **90** null smart pointer dereference warnings are emitted (including 3 out the 4 mentioned in previous year's report, the fourth was not emitted due to the code being removed). *There are still some false positives*.
+These will be areas to look at before declaring that we have a stable checker.